manonheff/aramis-lab.github.io/README.md

 </div>
 ```

+And add the photo in `docs/images/people/carre/new_member.jpg` (ensure it’s in a square format).

 ### 2 - Adding a Publication

-To add a publication, use the following template:
+To add a publication, update the `docs/pages/publications.html` page using the following template:

 ```html
 <!-- Example HTML code for a publication -->